-It had their version of a “Leslie” ™ speaker (I don't think it was a true Leslie speaker), which was a rotating horn shaped speaker with a polystyrene voice cone.
+It had their version of a “Leslie” ™ speaker (I don't think it was a true Leslie speaker), which was a rotating horn shaped speaker with a polystyrene voice cone, mounted to spin vertically instead of horizontally.
 It only passed the midrange and treble through it, the bass was unmodulated.
 It had the traditional choral (slow) and tremolo (fast) effects, with variable speed on the tremolo.
 And I seem to recall that you not only select whether the upper and/or lower manuals went through it, but the upper manual flutes and other voices (strings, reeds, and horns) might have been separately controlled (flute split—flutes through the rotating speaker, bright instrument voices to the ordinary stationary speakers).

 One of the nice things about the Yamahas was how they'd sort-of copied Hammond's drawbars.
 Most of the voice tabs were variable level controls (with about three notches, so you had a few quickly presettable levels between nothing and full level).
 Not only did this allow you to mix the voices, which is very useful on the pedals where the 8′ flute will usually badly boom over the 16′ flute in most rooms, not to mention the extra versatility in voice registrations that mixers have over simple tabs or stops, and it also means turning voices on and off is smooth, rather than the abrupt “click” that you'd get on many organs with tab-controlled voices, if you did it while a voice was still playing (bad, I know, but hard to avoid if you're using sustain).